mandiequalsnull/softwarecontractingplatform/README.md

 	###Never add the cahnges directly to the main app.
 Discuss them with the team first.
 	###Have fun developing!

->Do or do not, ther is not try.
+>Do or do not, ther is no try.
 > - Yoda